emeri1md/College-Advice/Cmich_Course_Advice.md

 ## Step 1:  Classes Already Taken
 Let's start by looking at what Mark has taken so far:

-'AP English (passed test with a 4)
+>AP English (passed test with a 4)
-English Composition II
+>English Composition II
-Mythology
+>Mythology
-Creative Writing
+>Creative Writing
-The American Civil War
+>The American Civil War
-Principles of Marketing
+>Principles of Marketing
-Intro to Sociology
+>Intro to Sociology
-American Sign Language I
+>American Sign Language I
-Intermediate Algebra'
+>Intermediate Algebra

 The first question to ask is which of these transfers in, and what does it transfer in as?
 Central has a tool to see how any class is transferred.

-'AP English -> ENG 101 Freshman Composition
+'AP English -> ENG 101 Freshman Composition'
-English Composition II -> ENG 201 Intermediate Composition Mythology -> English Credit (3)
+'nglish Composition II -> ENG 201 Intermediate Composition' Mythology -> English Credit (3)
 Creative Writing -> ENG 294 Introduction to Creative Writing The American Civil War -> History Credit (3)